hmrc/self-assessment-api-legacy/README.md

 ## Highlighted SBT Tasks

-Prior to raising a pull request, perform the following actions, taking any remidiation that is necessary.
+Prior to raising a pull request, perform the following actions, taking any remediation that is necessary.

 Task | Description | Command
 :-------|:------------|:-----